raygun101/MarkupKit/README.md

 For examples and additional information, including a guide to getting started with MarkupKit, please see the [wiki](https://github.com/gk-brown/MarkupKit/wiki).
 For questions and general feedback, please visit the [discussion forum](https://disqus.com/home/channel/markupkit/).

 # Document Structure
 MarkupKit uses XML to define the structure of a user interface.
 In a MarkupKit document, XML elements typically represent `UIView` instances, and XML attributes generally represent properties of those views.
-The hierarchical nature of XML parallels the view hierarchy of a UIKit application, making it easy to understand the relationships between views.
+The hierarchical nature of XML parallels the view hierarchy of an iOS application, making it easy to understand the relationships between views.

 ## Elements
 Elements in a MarkupKit document typically represent instances of `UIView` or its subclasses.
 As elements are read by the XML parser, the corresponding class instances are dynamically created and added to the view hierarchy.